AndersDeath/diary2/000-current.md

 # 11 September - Monday - Yerevan - 347 day of immigration

 I fucked up Wunderflats.
 I didn't pass technical interview.
 I wasn't ready and fucked this up.
 It's so stupid.
 I am really disappointed because I had hope.
 In fact my xu offer is't the best think that I want to have but I am so tiered of this configuration of life.
 So, anyway I need to sign a contract with XU and then move to Berlin.
-They will be my ticket to Germany.
+They will be my ticket to Germany. after some rest and preparations I will proceed looking for managerial position.